-To comply with EMC requirements, you must use a screened cable.
-It is recommended that the screen is terminated at the cable glands or local earth studs.
+To comply with EMC requirements, you must use screened cables.
+It is recommended that the screens are terminated at the cable glands or local earth studs.

 You must use the cable provided by Servomex to connect the receiver to the transmitter.